-This is your booklet-certificate.
-It is one of three documents that together describe the benefits covered by your Aetna plan for in-network and out-of-network coverage.
+This is your certificate of coverage, or "certificate" for short.
+It is one of three documents that together describe the benefits covered by your Aetna plan.

-This booklet-certificate will tell you about your covered benefits - what they are and how you get them.
-If you become covered, this booklet-certificate becomes your certificate of coverage under the group policy, and it replaces all certificates describing similar coverage that we sent to you before.
+This certificate will tell you about your covered benefits - what they are and how you get them.
+If you become covered, this certificate becomes your certificate under the group agreement, and it replaces all certificates describing similar coverage that we sent to you before.

 The second document is the schedule of benefits.
 It tells you how we share expenses for eligible dental services and tells you about limits - like when your plan covers only a certain number of visits.

-The third document is the group policy between Aetna Life Insurance Company ("Aetna") and the policyholder.
-Ask the policyholder if you have any questions about the group policy.
+The third document is the group agreement between Aetna Dental Inc. ("Aetna") and your contract holder.
+Ask your contract holder if you have any questions about the group agreement.